digital-asset/daml/docs/source/json-api/index.rst

 Passing token with WebSockets
 =============================

-WebSocket clients support a "subprotocols" argument; this is usually in a list form but occasionally in comma-separated form.
+WebSocket clients support a "subprotocols" argument (sometimes simply called "protocols"); this is usually in a list form but occasionally in comma-separated form.
 Check documentation for your WebSocket library of choice for details.

 For HTTP JSON requests, you must pass two subprotocols: